pytest-dev/pytest-rerunfailures/README.rst

 - Python 3.6, up to 3.10, or PyPy3
 - pytest 5.3 or newer

+This plugin can recover from a hard crash with the following optional
+prerequisites:

+- pytest-xdist 2.3.0 or newer

 This package is currently tested against the last 5 minor pytest releases.
 In case you work with an older version of pytest you should consider updating or use one of the earlier versions of this package.